mbabar86mish/Simple-Columnizer/README.md

 == Description ==

-Responsive section generator create "Widget Area" in admin section with  "Drag & Drop" widget.
-You can generate number of sections.
+Simple columnizer create "Widget Area" with name "Columnizer Widget Area" in admin section with Drag & Drop "Columnizer" widget.
+You can generate number of columns.
 Place short code where you want.
 Short code available to you after save the widget.

 == Installation ==